lpgthayaparan/lpgthayaparan.github.io/_pages/about.md

 * Helped companies expand their analytical toolkits by advising on development of data science capabilities
 * Designed and implemented new analytical hire training for McKinsey's Operations Advanced Analytics practice

+ ## Professional Service
+* Coordinator for the MIT ORC Seminar series (Fall 2022)
+* Coordinator for the ORC Student Seminar series (2021-2022)
+* President of the INFORMS student chapter at MIT (2019 - 2020)